Cathedral Walk

 How Life Works Here

 Cathedral Walk is located in Wakefield.
 Crime is a significant concern, with 1665 incidents recorded in 12 months — well above the national average.
 Violence and sexual offences dominates reports.
 666 violent offences were recorded (40% of total).
 This level of crime reflects a high-footfall transit area rather than a typical residential street.
 Daily amenities are excellent, with 6 facilities within walking distance, including cafe (2), bakery (1), and bar (1).
-Public transport options are limited.
-A car is recommended for commuting and longer journeys.
+The closest is Greggs (fast food, 31m).
+Transport connections are strong, with rail and bus links nearby.
+The nearest stop (The Springs A) is 112m away.
 The median property price is £182,500, though prices have fallen 82% over five years.
 Based on 3 transactions recorded since 2014.
 Rented accommodation predominates.
-There are 8 schools within 2 km, 8 rated Good or Outstanding by Ofsted.
-Primary schools are nearby, though secondary options may require travel.
-However, high crime rates and a dense urban environment significantly undermine family suitability despite the school provision.
+This is not a family-friendly location.
+Despite schools being within 2 km, the high crime, noise and transit-oriented environment make it unsuitable for raising children.
+This street may particularly suit young professionals.
 Some market indicators point to a cooling trend.
-Overall, this street scores 45 out of 100 for liveability, placing it in the top 20% within its district.
-Note that the composite score masks a serious safety concern that may outweigh other strengths for many residents.
+This is a transit hub, not a residential neighbourhood.
+Functionality scores 56/100 (excellent access and transport), but liveability scores only 44/100.
+The extreme footfall, crime, and urban intensity make it unsuitable for settled living.
+It may work for short-term rentals, corporate lets, or professionals who prioritise location above all else — but for most people looking for a home, this is not the right street.

 Score Breakdown